wjpiantkoski/ddd-drink-hub-api/README.md

 # DrinkHub API
-This API is build following some DDD and clean architecture concepts.
-Like dependency injection and bounded context.
+This API is built following some DDD patterns, SOLID and Clean Architecture.

 ## How to start
 1. Create `.env` with the following values